-As a great manager, you need to create and maintain an environment where staff and volunteers feel motivated and inspired to do their best work.
+As a great manager, you need to create and maintain an environment where people feel motivated and inspired to do their best work.
 In other words, you need to become a leader.

 So leadership starts with you.
 The qualities and behaviours you demonstrate will have a big impact on the people that you work with.
 And the first question to ask yourself is: why do you do what you do in the first place?
 If you can’t tap into some genuine excitement, inspiration or commitment to your organisation’s work, then it’s unlikely that you will be able to engender this in your staff or volunteers.
 In the words of John Maxwell: “People buy into the leader before they buy into the vision.”

 And vision is crucial because leadership is always about change and moving forwards.
 If there is no change needed to go forwards, then there isn’t much call for anyone to lead it.
 But of course “no change” is not an option for organisations, since we live in a rapidly changing world.

 As a leader, you need to be able to formulate and communicate a vision, strategy and plan, based around a sense of purpose.
 Without this, an organisation tends to thrash around, firefighting and never investing for the future.
 This is inefficient and bad for morale.
 And leadership is needed at all levels.
 It’s not just for the CEO!
 Whatever your management level, you need to be able to communicate a vision for your team which is congruent with what the organisation as a whole wants to achieve.

 One way to do this is to practise telling stories.
 Stories resonate with people in a way that dry facts and figures don’t.
 To give a simple example, don’t just say, “we need to improve our client service by doing …” Instead, tell a story of when a team member dealt particularly well with a difficult client.
 Tell the story as if the team member was a hero, overcoming challenges to achieve a great result.